alexch/codelikethis/public/projects/markdown_preview.md

 ## Setup

-* Clone the repo: (do this once only -- and use the Github Classroom URL)
+* Follow the github classroom link and clone the repo

 * Install dependencies: (do this once)

-        cd markdown_preview
+        cd markdown_preview-yourgithubusername
-        npm install -y
+        npm install

 * Launch the app locally: